alla-r/SCRIMBA-assembly-endgame/README.md

 ### Details

 This is a variation of the Hangman game.
 The goal is to guess the word before the pool of available programming languages is reduced to just Assembly (8 attempts).
-Once only Assembly is left, the game is over.

-Rules:
+**Rules:**
-• The player has 8 attempts.
+* The player has 8 attempts.
 Each incorrect guess removes one programming language from the pool.
-• If all attempts are exhausted and only Assembly remains, the game ends in a loss.
+* If all attempts are exhausted and only Assembly remains, the game is lost.
-• The player can make guesses using either a custom on-screen keyboard or a regular keyboard.
+* The player can make guesses using either a custom on-screen keyboard or a regular keyboard.

-May the Luck Be With You!
+* * May the Luck Be With You! * *

 ### Screenshot